↑

 Something you’ve been interested in trying.

-Learning new things boosts your self-esteem and creates another reason to have something to look forward to in your future.
+Learning new things boosts self-esteem and gives you another reason to have something to look forward to in the future.

 Give from your bank of time, money, or talents.